 - Improved confidence by minimising self-consciousness

-For additional enhancement, labiaplasty can be combined with other cosmetic and plastic surgery procedures, such as breast augmentation, liposuction or abdominoplasty.
+For additional enhancement, labiaplasty can be combined with other cosmetic and plastic surgery procedures, such as Breast Enlargement, liposuction or abdominoplasty.
 Labiaplasty is often combined with these procedures as part of the comprehensive mummy makeover.

 What Can I Expect in My Labiaplasty Consultation?